-Project Eleven Hundred is organized to ensure that native plants, and the pollen and nectar they produce, are available to sustain the full diversity of native bee species on Colorado Plateau public lands.
-We provide scientific information to public land managers, and publicly advocate for the health of native bees and the biological communities they live in.
+Project Eleven Hundred is organized to ensure that native plants and the pollen and nectar they produce are available to sustain the full diversity of native bee species on national public lands; to provide scientific and management information to public land managers on native bees and the biological communities they depend upon; and publicly advocate for native bees.

 The honey bee (Apis mellifera) is an import from Europe.
 The placement of honey bee hives on public lands can bring millions of these non-native bees into the territories of native bees.
 The honey bees outcompete the native bees for pollen and nectar, and transmit diseases to the native bees.
 Rare or uncommon plants may have difficulty reproducing if they are pollinated by a specialized native bee that has been reduced or eliminated by the presence of honey bees.
 Honey bee apiaries (groups of hives) should not be permitted on public lands.